multiverseweb/OpenDots/CONTRIBUTING.md

 ## Prerequisites

 - Git and GitHub
-- Node.js and npm
+- Read about the project in [README.md](README.md)
-- Basic knowledge of JavaScript, React, Node.js, or Python
+- Basic knowledge of JavaScript or Python

 ## Clone the Repository